apache/gravitino/docs/manage-relational-metadata-using-gravitino.md

 ## Schema operations

 :::tip
-Users should create a metalake and a catalog, then ensure that the metalake and catalog are enabled before performing schema operations.
+Users should create a metalake and a catalog, then ensure that the metalake and catalog are enabled before operating schemas.
 :::

 ### Create a schema